SanPen/GridCal/doc/md_source/modelling.md

 7. Select the transformer that has the characteristics of the 10 to 0.4 kV transformer and rename it to 'House trafo'.
 Now you have defined a transformer type that can be added to many transformers.

-> Note: In the new GridCal version, a transformer can be defined by just right clicking on the desired transformer and selecting the type from the drop down menu.
+> Note: In the new VeraGrid version, a transformer can be defined by just right clicking on the desired transformer and selecting the type from the drop down menu.

 ### Step 8: Defining Other Transformers